-In the Cairo art circles of the late 1940s and 50s there was a rumour that this patron dealt in fakes, and that Soliman had been asked to imitate the works of minor French impressionists on his behalf.
-When I asked Soliman about this ten years ago, he said he had only produced one fake Pissarro, though he also told me and colleague Fayza Hassan, who was interviewing him for the Weekly in 1998, that he had been barely 20 years old when a rich Jewish businessman in Cairo provided him with a generous stipend, an atelier in Qasr El-Nil St., and an Italian housekeeper in return for his services.
+In the Cairo art circles of the late 1940s and 50s, there was a rumor that this patron dealt in fakes and that Soliman had been asked to imitate the works of minor French impressionists on his behalf.
+When I asked Soliman about this ten years ago, he said he had only produced one fake Pissarro.
+However, he also told me and colleague Fayza Hassan, who was interviewing him for the Weekly in 1998, that he had been barely 20 years old when a rich Jewish businessman in Cairo provided him with a generous stipend, an atelier in Qasr El-Nil St., and an Italian housekeeper in return for his services.

 As Fayza Hassan wrote in her 1998 interview, “It is perhaps one of Soliman’s minor eccentricities to insist upon his debt to Cairo’s foreign communities, the Jews in particular, who, according to him, guided his first steps towards eminence.
 Without their attentive patronage, says Soliman, he would never have become a known painter overnight when he was barely in his twenties.”

-Yet, this period was a short one when compared to the length of Soliman’s career.
-This spanned almost 60 years, and beside painting unceasingly Soliman also wrote profusely on art and literature, founded and worked as a graphic designer on many avant-garde publications, taught at the Open University and the Cinema Institute, and contributed to Egypt’s cultural life in the 60s and 70s through his polemics on the role of art and the artist in society.
+Yet, this period was a short one compared to Soliman’s career length.
+This spanned almost 60 years, and besides painting unceasingly, Soliman also wrote profusely on art and literature, founded and worked as a graphic designer on many avant-garde publications, taught at the Open University and the Cinema Institute, and contributed to Egypt’s cultural life in the 60s and 70s through his polemics on the role of art and the artist in society.

-In the early 1960s Soliman went to Italy to study at the Accademia di Belle Arti di Brera in Milan.
-Before returning to Egypt, he toured Europe, visiting museums and art galleries, something he did annually for the rest of his life until ailing health prevented him from travelling.
+In the early 1960s, Soliman went to Italy to study at the Accademia di Belle Arti di Brera in Milan.
+Before returning to Egypt, he toured Europe, visiting museums and art galleries, something he did annually for the rest of his life until his ailing health prevented him from traveling.

-While in Paris during his first visit to Europe, Soliman received an offer to stay, and for a while he seriously contemplated the idea, before eventually deciding against it.
-A friend from Cairo, the francophone Egyptian novelist Albert Cossery, had taken up residence in Paris a few years earlier, and something about what Soliman perceived as Cossery’s existential loneliness in the French capital made him go home.
+While in Paris during his first visit to Europe, Soliman received an offer to stay, and for a while, he seriously contemplated the idea before eventually deciding against it.
+A friend from Cairo, the francophone Egyptian novelist Albert Cossery, had taken up Paris a few years earlier.
+Something about what Soliman perceived as Cossery’s existential loneliness in the French capital made him go home.

-Between the mid-1960s and the mid-1970s Soliman was instrumental in almost every innovation introduced into the visual arts in Egypt.
-He joined Yehia Haqqi in producing the monthly cultural review al-Majalah, where he worked as layout editor and art critic, and he was graphic designer for numerous other avant-garde publications of the time, including al-Katib and Gallery 68.
+Between the mid-1960s and the mid-1970s, Soliman was instrumental in almost every innovation introduced into the visual arts in Egypt.
+He joined Yehia Haqqi to produce the monthly cultural review al-Majalah, where he worked as layout editor and art critic.
+He was a graphic designer for numerous other avant-garde publications, including al-Katib and Gallery 68.